PhilGrunewald/MeterData/README.md

 In their current form, the duration of electricity recording is limited to \~42 hours by the battery life of the devices.
 With booster batteries this duration could be extended.

-The main failure mechanism for electricity recorders are
+The main failure mechanism for electricity recorders are:

 - tearing of the flexure on the current clamp, often due to difficult access under the meter
 - damage to the iron core surrounding the wire, when closing the clamp onto (rather than around) the wire